findchris/rooster/README.markdown

 Control Server
 ==============

+You can send commands to the control server using various rake tasks.
+For a list of rake tasks, run:

+    rake -T rooster

-To control the server once running, connect to the control server like so:
+As an alternative, you can connect to the control server like so:

     telnet 127.0.0.1 8080